javierhonduco/rbperf/README.md

 - 3.1.2
 - 3.1.3

-The minimum Linux kernel supported is 4.18, as BTF support is needed.
+Linux kernel 4.18 or greater is required for BTF support.

 ## Supported kernels